Jacob Arvey: Political decline

-During the 1950 general election, Daniel Gilbert, the candidate for Cook County Sheriff was called to testify in front of the United States Senate Special Committee to Investigate Crime in Interstate Commerce led by Senator Estes Kefauver.
+During the 1950 general election, Daniel A. Gilbert, the candidate for Cook County Sheriff was called to testify in front of the United States Senate Special Committee to Investigate Crime in Interstate Commerce led by Senator Estes Kefauver.
 The transcript of the secret hearing was leaked to the Chicago Sun-Times and the scandal tanked the Democratic ticket.
 Arvey then resigned under pressure from the county chairmanship, although he remained active in politics.

 From 1950 to 1972 Arvey was a member of the Democratic National Committee for Illinois, a prominent if not powerful role.
 Arvey played a role in securing the 1952 Democratic presidential nomination for Stevenson.
 However, as a presidential candidate Stevenson increasingly ignored Arvey and other professional Democratic politicians in favor of reformers and liberals in the party.
 In 1955, Richard J. Daley, an Arvey protégé, was elected Mayor of Chicago.
 He allowed Arvey to retain his positions on the Park District Board and the Democratic National Committee for a time, but Arvey's influence was limited.
 As a result of the McGovern Commission, the Committeeman and Committeewoman positions were replaced by an expanded group of members.
 Mayor Daley's perception that Arvey failed to prevent McGovern Commission reforms that Daley viewed unfavorably continued the falling out between Arvey and Daley and Arvey was not retained as an Illinois member of the Democratic National Committee.